The Truth About Birth

 You may be able to avoid an epidural or need it for less time if you prepare in advance.
 The MamaSpace Yoga Method is designed to help babies find more ideal positions for birth.
+This is optimal fetal positioning.
 When babies aren’t stuck, labor is more likely to begin in a timely manner and progress more efficiently.
 This can reduce your need for anesthesia in childbirth and possible reduce your risk for a cesarean birth.
 When you practice prenatal yoga regularly, you have the opportunity, in a low-stakes safe environment, to explore what it’s like to do hard things with your body and mind and experience how your own personal coping style can help.
 When the going gets tough, you’ll reach for what you know.
 I strongly encourage you to know yourself through your prenatal yoga practice.
 Pregnancy is an awesome time to grow your coping skill repertoire.
 This can increase your confidence during labor.
 Practice with us.
 We’re here for you.

 About Carol Gray